 As a result it now has a very substantial art-deco influence that you will see on many of the buildings.
 Ask at Saint-Quentin tourist information for a leaflet indicating some of the highlights, such as the Music School, the Salle de Conseil, and the main Post Office (Rue de Lyon).

-Take a stroll also in the extensive 'Champs Elysees', an extensive and nicely maintained garden and park area.
+After exploring the buildings of the town centre you can take a stroll also in the extensive 'Champs-Elysees', an extensive and nicely maintained garden and park area.

 Tourist classifications for Saint-Quentin

 Saint-Quentin is classified as a listed town of Art and History